woywoy123/AnalysisG/README.md

 ```
 This function is used to specify the directory or sample to use for the analysis.
 The `Name` parameter expects a string, which assigns a name to `SampleDirectory` and is used for book-keeping.
-`SampleDirectory` can be either a string, which directory points to the ROOT file or a nested dictionary with keys representing the path and values being either a string or list of ROOT files.
+`SampleDirectory` can be either a string, pointing to a ROOT file or a nested dictionary with keys indicating the path and values being a string or list of ROOT files.

 ```python
 def AddSelection(Name, inpt)
 ```
 The `Name` parameter specifies the name of the selection criteria, for instance, `MyAwesomeSelection`.
 The `inpt` specifies the `Selection` implementation to use, more on this later.

 ```python
 def MergeSelection(Name)
 ```